hartwigmedical/hmftools/sage/README.md

 high_confidence_bed | Path to high confidence bed assembly | One of `hg19` or `hg38`

-The cardinality of `tumor` must match `tumor_bams`.
+The cardinality of `tumor` must match `tumor_bam`.
 At least one tumor must be supplied.

 ## Optional Arguments
 Argument | Default | Description